LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

 ### Select a pre-implemented dataset

 You might also want to consider other parameters such as the dataset to be used, for instance.
 The easiest way to select a dataset is to use those which are already implemented in subtest.
-Currently MNIST, CIFAR10, TITANIC and ESC50 are supported.
+Currently MNIST, CIFAR10, TITANIC, IMDB and ESC50 are supported.
 You can use one of those by simply passing the parameter dataset_name to your scenario object

 ```python
 from subtest.scenario import Scenario